C0NQR0R/C0NQR0R/README.md

 - 🌱 I’m currently learning Bash, C++ With Data Structure, Web Security
 - 👯 I’m looking to collaborate on BugBounty Automation Scripts
 - 📫 How to reach me: @c0nqr0r
-- ⚡ Fun fact: I'm not a Hacker yet :D